iscc/iscc-specs/docs/specification.md

 ISCC ID
 :	The integer representation of an ISCC

+## Introduction

+The ISCC aims to permanently identify the content of a given digital media object at multiple levels of *granularity*.
+It is algorithmically generated from basic metadata and the contents of the digital media object which it identifies.
+It is designed for being registered and stored on a public decentralized blockchain.
+An ISCC for a media object can be created by anybody, not just by the author or publisher of a content or by a centralized registrar.
+By itself the ISCC does not make any statement or claim about authorship or ownership of the identified content.

 ## ISCC Structure

-The ISCC is used to permanently identify the content of a given digital media object.
-It is algorithmically generated from basic metadata and the contents of the digital media object which it identifies.
 The ISCC Digest is a fixed size sequence of 32 bytes (256 bits) assembled from multiple sub-components.
 The printable ISCC Code is an [RFC 4648](https://tools.ietf.org/html/rfc4648#section-6) base32[^base32] encoded string representation of an ISCC Digest.
 This is a high-level overview of the ISCC creation process:

 ![iscc-creation-process](images/iscc-creation-process.svg)